bklimt/LandTheEagleUnity/README.md

 the graphics.
 The image of the lunar module for the icon is 2.1 MB, which is about 80 times the amount of memory in the actual lunar module pictured.
 The sound effects and music were all created by me in a few hours.
 Tools used: Unity, Adobe Fireworks, Adobe Photoshop, GarageBand.
 This has been tested on several Android devices, mostly on my old Galaxy Nexus.
+It's also been tested on a Nokia Lumia 920 running Windows Phone 8.

 This code is licensed according to the LICENSE file in the root directory of this project.
 This project was an experiment, and took less than a week of my spare time, so I've decided to use a free open source license.
 You should feel free to use the code however you wish.
 However, please don't upload the game as-is to the Play Store under a different name.
 That would just be kind of a butt-headed thing to do.
 Don't be a jerk.
-If you're going to reuse this code in an App Store app, please change the graphics and text to add some uniqueness.
+If you're going to reuse this code in a Play Store or Windows Store app, please change the graphics and text to add some uniqueness.
 I hope someone will change the lander into a pterodactyl, because dinosaurs are cool.